MichaelSixtyFour/Materials-Expanded/README.md

 ## Features
 - New metals (copper, tin, lead, aluminium, osmium, zinc, silver, tungsten, platinum, titanium, nickel)
   - Ingots, ores, blocks and dusts for each
-- New resources (saltpeter, sulfur)
+- New resources (saltpeter, sulfur, coal dust)
   - Ores and dusts for each
  - Mortar (used to grind ores/ingots into dusts: 1 ore/ingot > 1 dust)
 - Ore generation